 Collaborative Sculpture

-Tarna the Jackalope Art Car, Mutant Vehicle, Toronto, Ontario, Canada, 2019
+Tarna the Jackalope, Interactive Installation, Flame Effect, Mutant Vehicle, Toronto, Canada, 2019

 Tarna the Jackalope is a giant, mutant vehicle, fuelled by diesel and propane.
 She is the largest art car to come out of Toronto, Canada.
-And she was made by her Tarna family, a brilliant art community of makers, fabricators, designers and creators.
+And she was made by a diverse community of makers, fabricators, designers and artists.

-Tarna is drivable, interactive, and has a propane fed fire system which allows her antlers, and fire throwing poofer, to stay roaring while she travels through the desert.
-Inside the belly of the beautiful beast is a plounge (pillow-lounge) equipped with comfy seating, storage, cushions, tapestries, and even a chandelier.
+Tarna is drivable, interactive, and has a propane flame effect system which allows her antlers, and fire throwing poofer, to stay roaring while she travels through the desert.

-She has travelled to several major art festivals across the North American continent, such as Hyperborea in Ontario, Lakes of Fire in Michigan, and Burning Man in Nevada.
+She has travelled to several major art festivals across the North American continent, such as Sideburn (formerly Hyperborea) in Stone Mills, Ontario as well as Lakes of Fire in Michigan, and Burning Man in Black Rock City, Nevada.

 Tarna is a brilliant example of what can be achieved with passion, collaboration, and community.